 CBT in combination with pharmacological treatment may reduce the symptoms of ADHD in adolescents.3

-In a 6-month study of two internet-based CBT modular programmes in adults with ADHD (n=45), 48% of whom were receiving pharmacological therapy,4 participants were assigned to either:
+In a 6-month study of two internet-based CBT modular programmes in adults with ADHD (n=45), 48% of whom were receiving pharmacological therapy, participants were assigned to one of the following:4

 - Self-help internet-based CBT